SpiderGlider/sm3tools/README.md

 # sm3tools (ALPHA)

-A program that can currently extract data from PCSSB archives from Spider-Man 3 The Game (PC).
+A program that is currently limited to extracting and editing data in PCSSB archives from Spider-Man 3 The Game (PC).

 ## Building